Stephen-J-Whitaker/memory-game/README.md

     ![Game Landing Page](docs/images/readme-game-landing-page.jpg)

     The landing page is responsive and rescales for the screen it is loaded onto.
 It was designed with a mobile first approach and gives the appearance of transforming the users mobile phone, into a retro, standalone memory game.
 On larger screens it fills the full height to the viewport but has a contstrained width.
+The landing page is responsive and, whenever possible dependent on screen size, resizes to display all site features.

       - **Header, Logo and Footer**